Artists. Performers. Teachers.

 Voice, music theory, musical direction for musical theatre

-Jeffrey Richard Carter is Professor in the Department of Music at Webster University in Saint Louis, Missouri, where he was Chair of the department for thirteen years until 2021.
-He was for four years music director and composer for Circus Harmony, Saint Louis’ only social circus organization.
-His true loves are (in no particular order) musical theatre, the Episcopal Church, dogs, cooking, travel, and helping others unlock their singing voice.
+Jeffrey Richard Carter is professor in the Department of Music at Webster University in St. Louis, Missouri, where he was chair of the department for thirteen years until 2021.
+For four years he was music director and composer for Circus Harmony, St. Louis’ only social circus organization.
+His true loves are (in no particular order) musical theatre, the Episcopal Church, dogs, cooking, travel and helping others unlock their singing voice.

-His career as an educator includes performance tours to China and the UK; leadership of all-state performance ensembles in Missouri and Alabama, and of all-district choirs in Alaska, Indiana, Missouri, and Illinois; award-winning music direction for various Saint Louis theatre companies; choral performances at state and regional conferences; and leadership of the Variety Children’s Chorus in Saint Louis, a chorus for students with special needs.
+His career as an educator includes performance tours to China and the U.K.; leadership of all-state performance ensembles in Missouri and Alabama, and of all-district choirs in Alaska, Indiana, Missouri and Illinois; award-winning music direction for various St. Louis theatre companies; choral performances at state and regional conferences; and leadership of the Variety Children’s Chorus in St. Louis, a chorus for students with special needs.

-Carter has performed professionally with the Lyric Opera of Kansas City, Kansas City Chorale, The Bach Society of Saint Louis, the Cathedral Basilica of Saint Louis, and the St. Louis Symphony Chorus.
-He has composed music for and performed internationally with the Choir of Mixed Voices at Grace & Holy Trinity Episcopal Cathedral (Kansas City).
+Carter has performed professionally with the Lyric Opera of Kansas City, Kansas City Chorale, The Bach Society of Saint Louis, the Cathedral Basilica of St. Louis and the St. Louis Symphony Chorus.
+He has composed music for and performed internationally with the Choir of Mixed Voices at Grace and Holy Trinity Episcopal Cathedral (Kansas City).
 Carter was a founding board member of the Simon Carrington Chamber Singers, Inc.

 From 2005–2010, Carter was the national chairman of the Youth and Student Activities Repertoire and Standards Committee for the American Choral Directors Association.
-He also served on the board of the Conductors Guild, Inc. Carter was Artistic Director for the 2010 Saint Louis International Choral Festival.
+He also served on the board of the Conductors Guild, Inc. Carter was artistic director for the 2010 St. Louis International Choral Festival.

 Carter is especially proud that his students have held and continue to hold prominent positions in such various places as the male ensemble Chanticleer, on Broadway and in national tours, and on various college and university faculties.